PoornimaTom/WeatherPredictionOnSpark/README.md

 #### Tunable parameters <br />
 1. *maxDepth* - Maximum depth of the tree <br />
 2. *maxBins* - Number of bins used when discretizing continuous features <br />
 3. *impurity* - Impurity measure to choose between candidate splits.
-This solution has used *gini* for classification and *variance* for regression <br />
+This solution has used *gini* for classification and *variance* for regression. <br />

 For more information on implementing Decision Trees using Spark Mllib, refer [link](https://spark.apache.org/docs/1.6.0/mllib-decision-tree.html)